-An on-campus ice cream shop 100 percent run by John F. Welch College of Business students is the latest addition to The Welch Experience — an innovative program designed to give Sacred Heart Business undergraduates the kind of professional experience needed to effectively explore career options and succeed in today’s competitive business world.
+An on-campus ice cream shop 100 percent run by Jack Welch College of Business students is the latest addition to The Welch Experience — an innovative program designed to give Sacred Heart Business undergraduates the kind of professional experience needed to effectively explore career options and succeed in today’s competitive business world.

 Scheduled to open in October, the shop will feature specialty, hand-crafted treats made by Walnut Beach Ice Cream in Milford — with its success reliant on how well students not only handle their specific responsibilities, but work together as a team.